guceda/guceda/README.md

 # Hi there!

 Hi!
 My name is Gonzalo.
 I am a passionate Software Engineer who thrives at the intersection of design and engineering.
 I hold a Double Master's degree in ICT Innovation, with a focus on Computational Interaction.
 I have mostly worked in JavaScript and TypeScript doing front end and data visualization.
 I also spent quite some time working in the Machine Learning field, implementing algorithms for time-series real-time anomaly detection.
-I currently work as a full-time Senior Software Engineer for a SIEM company, and on the side, I'm also a collaborating professor in the HCI department of Computer Engineering at UOC University.
+I currently work as a full-time Senior Software Engineer at Datadog, and on the side, I'm also a collaborating professor in the HCI department of Computer Engineering at UOC University.

 In my free time, I love learning about new advancements in technology and design, and I enjoy practicing nature sports.